Fully chaotic conservative models for some torus homeomorphisms: Introduction

 This strategy has so far been very successfully used in the study of one-dimensional dynamics.
 For instance, the Poincaré Rotation Theory provides simple models for homeomorphisms of the circle, and the Kneading Theory of Milnor and Thurston showed the existence of semiconjugacies from positive entropy multimodal maps of the interval, to simple piecewise-linear constant-slope models.

 The use of models by factors is also a prevalent strategy in the study of surface homeomorphisms.
 It started with the study of Smale's Horseshoes and their semiconjugacy with the shift in the symbolic space, one of the most well understood models in dynamics.
-Katok in \cite{katok} showed that, if a $\mathcal{C}^{1+\alpha}$ diffeomorphism $f$ of a surface has positive topological entropy, then there exists some invariant subset for a power $f^k$ of $f$ such that the restriction of $f^k$ to this invariant set is semiconjugate to the Bernoulli shift.
+Katok in \cite{katok} showed that, if a $\mathcal{C}^{1+\alpha}$ diffeomorphism $f$ of a surface has positive topological entropy, then there exists some invariant subset for a power $f^k$ of $f$ such that the restriction of $f^k$ to this invariant set is topologically semiconjugate to the Bernoulli shift.

 Other deep interesting models are obtained when one considers the isotopy classes of maps in surfaces.
 Nielsen-Thurston Theory has classified all the possible isotopy classes, and it has been shown that maps which are isotopic to Linear Anosov diffeomorphisms of $\T^2$, are extensions of these (\cite{franks69}).
-For closed surfaces it is also known that if a map is isotopic to a pseudo-Anosov map, then there exists a semiconjugacy between some invariant closed set of the original dynamics to the pseudo-Anosov homeomorphism (\cite{handel85}).
-One therefore has very good models to understand the dynamics when the induced action in the homotopy group is sufficiently complex.
+For closed surfaces it is also known that if a map is isotopic to a pseudo-Anosov map, then there exists a semiconjugacy between some invariant closed set of the original dynamics to the pseudo-Anosov homeomorphism (\cite{handel85}). {Therefore, when the induced action in the homotopy group is sufficiently complex, one has very good models to understand the dynamics.
+The original dynamics is at least as complicated as a classical model with the same induced action in the homotopy.}

 But none of those models help in understanding the rotational behaviour of a dynamical system on a surface if it lies in the isotopy class of the identity.
 In this paper we attempt to provide models that preserve this specific feature, which has been increasingly relevant in Surface Dynamics.
-We will concentrate our work in the study of homeomorphisms of $\T^2$ which are homotopic to the identity, a set we denote by $\textnormal{Homeo}_0(\mathbb{T}^2)$, but we imagine most of what is done here will be able to be extended in the correct circumstances to other closed surfaces.
+We will concentrate our work on the study of homeomorphisms of $\T^2$ which are homotopic to the identity, a set we denote by $\textnormal{Homeo}_0(\mathbb{T}^2)$, but we imagine most of what is done here can be extended in the correct circumstances to other closed surfaces. {Our work will mostly deal with maps with complex rotational behaviour.
+For homeomorphisms of $\T^2$ with more restricted rotational behaviour, there have been nice results identifying when they could be modeled by either conjugating to an ergodic $\T^2$-translation (\cite{jager}) or by semiconjugating to an irrational rotation in the circle (\cite{TobiasFabio, Kocsardsemiconjugado}).}

 For this study, we will make use of Rotation Theory and the modern Equivariant Brouwer Theory techniques.
-We will postpone the description of the latter to the body of the text, let us say a few words on Rotation Theory.
+We will postpone the description of the latter to the body of the text.
+Let us say a few words on Rotation Theory.